Evidos/SignhostClientLibrary/README.md

 			Email = "john.doe@example.com",
 			SignRequestMessage = "Could you please sign this document?", SendSignRequest = true,
+			/*
+			 * The verifications listed here are executed in order.
+			 * Your last verification _must_ be one of the following:
+			 * - PhoneNumberVerification
+			 * - ScribbleVerification
+			 * - ConsentVerification
+			 */
 			Verifications = new List<IVerification> {
 				new PhoneNumberVerification {
 					Number = "+3161234567890"